intern-space-program/ksp/README.md

 To run python using the pipenv environment for the project, run `$ pipenv run python` from the command line.

+## Permissions
+By default, all members of this project have the ability to write directly to the repo.
+You are entrusted to not push any code, unit tests, or integration tests without approval from at least two people other than yourself in a Pull Request.

+You may push vehicle craft files, documentation, updated comments, README updates, gitignore updates, and similar non-software-changing updates without a Pull Request.

 ## Gitignore Info
 The .gitignore file was generated using [gitignore.io](https://www.toptal.com/developers/gitignore)